How do I review my insurance estimate?

 Why does my insurance check include the name of my mortgage company?

 Your Mortgage Company holds the note or deed to your property and has a vested interest in the completion of major repairs on your home.
 The mortgage company is usually named on your insurance policy—therefore it is also included on your insurance claim check.
 Your mortgage company requires us to provide specific documentation and paperwork in order for you to receive your initial check.
-At Dimensional Pro, we are very familiar with this process and can help prepare all the necessary documentation and paperwork.
+At Dimensional Pro, as your roofing and construction company, we are very familiar with this process and can help prepare all the necessary documentation and paperwork.

 How much will this cost me?